The Palm Bay High Pirates

 Palm Bay High School opened in 1968 as the city's first high school.
 The Pirates, in the school's purple-and-gold color scheme, are the longest-running athletic identity in Palm Bay.
 Football, basketball, baseball, softball, and the other Florida High School Athletic Association sports have anchored civic identity for half a century.

-Palm Bay High School opened in 1968 on Jupiter Boulevard, the first high school inside the new city’s limits.
-The Pirates have been the athletic identity ever since.
-Purple and gold colors, pirate iconography, and the standard Florida small-city high school athletic infrastructure: football stadium, gymnasium, baseball and softball fields, track.
+Palm Bay High School opened in 1960 as Southwest Junior High School, on a parcel that’s now addressed at 101 Pirate Lane in Melbourne, just north of the Palm Bay city line.
+The campus became Palm Bay High over the following years as Brevard County reorganized its secondary schools to absorb the population pressure General Development Corporation’s subdivisions were producing.
+The Pirates have been the athletic identity throughout.
+Black, red, and silver colors, pirate iconography, and the standard Florida high school athletic infrastructure: football stadium, gymnasium, baseball and softball fields, track.

 The football program

 Football is, in Florida high school athletics generally and in Palm Bay specifically, the centerpiece program.
-Pirates football has operated continuously since the school’s first fall in 1968.
-The team has competed in various FHSAA classifications as enrollment has changed; in recent years Palm Bay High has been classified in Class 6A or 7A, the larger end of the FHSAA’s enrollment-based classification system.
+Pirates football has operated continuously since the school’s earliest fall semesters in the 1960s.
+The team has competed in various FHSAA classifications as enrollment has changed; in recent years Palm Bay High has been classified in Class 4A under the FHSAA’s enrollment-based system.

 Friday night football, in Palm Bay as across Florida, is a community event.
 The stadium, the home crowd, the band, the booster operation, all run on the standard pattern.
 Attendance varies by season and by opponent; rivalry games, particularly against neighboring schools Bayside High and Heritage High, draw the biggest crowds.